FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 (Hint: Canberra, Australia's capital city is in the Australian Capital Territory.)

-4. The Bone People (cloudy)
+4. The Bone People (lower cloudy)

 There are three people at the core of Keri Hulme's beautifully crafted 1984 novel.
 The triumvirate is made up of a Māori artist named Kerewin, a six year old mute named Simon and Simon's foster father, Joe.
 The latter is a man with a very short fuse and a tendency to turn nasty once riled up.

-Kerewin has established a solitary life for herself on New Zealand's North Island.
+Kerewin has established a solitary life for herself on New Zealand's South Island.
 This is her defense mechanism and the only way that she is able to cope with the world and the pressures that it presents.
 However, the cocoon that she has created is soon shattered by the runaway Simon and, hot on his heels, his foster father Joe.
 The story gradually unwinds the truth behind each character.
 Violence will tear the three apart, but fate will conspire to bring them back together again.

 This entangled story was Hume's first published novel, and its portrayal of violence polarized her readers.
 However, it won her the Booker Prize, making her the first New Zealander to win the award and the first author to do so with their debut work.